Zdend/interactive-chart-challenge/README.md

-# Mathspace Frontend Test Task 2019
+# Frontend Test Task

-- Mathspace offers interactive content which allows students to demonstrate their understanding of mathematical concepts.
+- X offers interactive content which allows students to demonstrate their understanding of mathematical concepts.
 For this task, we want you to create an interactive histogram component in React

 - ![Reference Screenshot](assets/histogram.png)